Photos: Police on "Pacification Patrol" in a Rio Favela

 How I Got My Soccer-Hating Son to Watch the World Cup

 Step one: Let him believe Michael Bradley is "Captain America."

 Welcome to Goal Posts III, TNR's World Cup Blog

 Brazil's fraught racial and sexual history with soccer—and my family's fraught history with Brazil.

 Sometimes a picture looks too good to be true.
 This is so good I wondered if it might be one of those scenes lit and staged by David Levinthal, using little model soldiers.

 Scientists Discover A New Dolphin and It Is Already Endangered

 Marine biologists discover the first new river dolphin since 1918 and there may be only 600 left: their debate on Twitter.

 This week, amidst the whir of art-world mega-fair Art Basel Miami Beach, local developer Nadim Achi unveiled a new plan for the Surf Club residential and resort complex on northern Collins Avenue.
-To design it, he and his collaborators tapped Pritzker Prize–winner Richard Meier, an architect with the kind of name recognition that Achi said would help the project appeal to a key, growing demographic in Miami: design-savvy, art-loving Brazilians.

 The developing world has provided 90 percent of worldwide urban population growth recently, and in 2008 made human beings majority-urbanite for the first time in history.
 You could perhaps find no better emblem of this trend than Brazil.